bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 Even as early at 1722, colonists had started to change the outline of Boston.
 They built \[wharves into the harbor\] and created \[a mill dam\] over the northern inlet.

 In 1880, historian, librarian, and cartographer Justin Winsor created a map of Boston Old and New.
-It overlayed the original Shawmut peninsula with the modern reach of Boston, emphasizing \[the hills\] that \[were shortened\](beaconhill) too fill in sections of harbor and the distinctions between {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/4734,3586,1548,922/full/0/default.jpg" >}} marshy and level ground {{</popup>}}.
+It overlayed the original Shawmut peninsula with the modern reach of Boston, emphasizing {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/2153,1006,1449,1300/full/0/default.jpg">}}the hills{{</popup>}} that {{<popup src ="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:6h441121b/full/full/0/default.jpg">}}were shortened{{</popup>}} too fill in sections of harbor and the distinctions between {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/4734,3586,1548,922/full/0/default.jpg" >}} marshy and level ground {{</popup>}}.

 {{<figure src="link" caption="Caption 1" class="figure-right" >}}